westtntrack/Simulation_3NHIS_Survey/README.md

 a.	☒Remove all other columns in dataset</li>
 <li>Rename files and save</li>
 <li>Connect to SQL Server, create database, import csv’s
 a.
-Change columns to 500 in advanced
+Change columns to 500 in advanced and decimal, numeric, float, varchar
 b.
 Include all nulls
 c.
 Destination to SQL Server Native Client</li>
 <li>enter SQL query to create a view with data needed for visuals</li>